lisbono2001/APITest/README.md

 npm i axios --save-dev
 ```
 File called **axiosConfig.js** is configuration of the Axios client.
 Configuring the client allows us to use common settings across a set of HTTP requests.

----
-## Mock Test

-I will set up a Node.js app that will make HTTP calls to a JSON API containing vaccine reservations.
-Jest will be used to mock the API calls in our tests.